Appendix D: UNIVERSITY OF MARYLAND POLICY AND PROCEDURES ON THE DISCLOSURE OF STUDENT EDUCATION RECORDS III-6.30(A)

 Weinberg Regents Scholarship: In order to continue the commitment to outstanding students, the Board of Regents has designated the Weinberg Regents Scholarship to be awarded to a Maryland community college transfer student.
 To be selected for this award, the transfer student must have exceptional qualifications, including achievement of a 4.0 grade point average, completion of the Associate of Arts degree at a Maryland community college, evidence of creative and intellectual activities or scholarly potential, and have been admitted to one of the University System of Maryland institutions.
 The deadline for submitting the candidate's application material is June 15.
 The winner may receive the scholarship for two years, totaling no more than four semesters including summer sessions.
 For information, contact the University System of Maryland Administration at 301-445-1992.

 Transfer Academic Excellence Scholarship: These awards are available to outstanding students transferring from Maryland community colleges.
 The awards cover in-state tuition for two years of undergraduate study.
-To be eligible students must have an overall grade point average of 3.5 for all college work attempted, and must have completed an Associate of Arts degree or the entire first two years of courses for the major in which the student expects to enroll.
+To be eligible students must have completed 56 or more credits or have an Associates of Arts degree and have a cumulative grade point average of 3.5 or better.
 Students who have previously attended the University of Maryland, College Park, are ineligible for this scholarship.
 Candidate nomination forms are available in early January from the Office of Undergraduate Admissions or from community college advisors.
 The deadline for receipt of the application, official transcripts, and scholarship materials is early-March.
 Contact the Office of Undergraduate Admissions at www.admissions.umd.edu for more information.

 Honors Scholarship: Honors students already attending Maryland are eligible to apply for one of these $500 awards.
 To be considered, students must be first or second year students, have at least a 3.2 grade point average, be making satisfactory progress toward the completion of requirements for an Honors citation, and display financial need.
 To apply applicants must submit an essay on their academic goals and plans for achieving them.
 Please note that Regents, Banneker-Key, and President's Scholarship recipients are not eligible for the Honors Scholarships.
 For more information please contact the Honors College at 301-405-6771.